Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 49. Hand Warmers

-Living in a campervan in colder climates doesn’t sound ideal to me.
-Having anything to help stay warm would be more than welcome!
+Living in a campervan or an RV in colder climates doesn’t sound overly appealing to me!
+Having anything to help stay warm would be more than welcome.

-On long and dark nights on the road, a set of hand warmers could be a lifesaver.
+Sure, this particular RV gift might not be the biggest, grandest gift you’d ever give.
+On long, dark nights on the road, though, a set of hand warmers could be a lifesaver.

 Top Pick: Hotsnapz Reusable Pocket Warmers